 Chadron State College offers a sequence of courses in music theory, and the number of courses needed within this sequence varies based on the degree program.
-Additionally, Music Theory

-Foundations (MUS 112) is offered for students needing more experience with music notation and aural development prior to beginning the required music theory courses.
-A Music Theory Placement Exam will be administered during the first week of classes for incoming freshmen and transfer students in order to place students into the courses most appropriate for them.
+Additionally, Music Theory Foundations (MUS 112) is offered for students needing more experience with music notation and aural development prior to beginning the required music theory courses.
+A Music Theory Placement Exam will be administered on the first day of the academic semester for incoming freshmen and transfer students in order to place students into the courses most appropriate for them.
 All incoming freshmen should register for Music Theory Foundations (MUS 112) unless the placement exam has been successfully completed previously.